Entering the Tomb one more time

 The true beauty of this reimagining comes through in the graphics.
 Having the Legend engine running it, you kind of know beforehand what to expect from the game graphically.
 The environments are lush and filled with detail.
 Individual cracks splinter along the rock walls.
 The bright contrasts between caverns are truly amazing.
 While the graphic improvements to the environment are worth mentioning in great detail, it is something that must be experienced.
 In fact, Laura herself is something that will blow away players once they see her.
 She does look very similar to her Legend self, but if you find an image or two of the original game compare those images with Anniversary and you will see how drastic the change really is.

-Tomb Raider Anniversary does two things that are amazing: One – it takes a classic game and remakes it well to provide a whole new generation with the joys and frustrations the generation before had with the title.
+Tomb Raider Anniversary does something truly amazing: it takes a classic game and remakes it well to provide a whole new generation with the joys and frustrations the generation before had with the title.
 It proves that remaking a game is something that a lot of gamers could enjoy.
 Not to say that gamers just want repeats of games they love, but rather an occasional update to those games that made us gamers to begin with.
-Two – Anniversary boldly says that the PS2 still has some life left.
-It is unknown how much life is really left in the PS2, but with games like Tomb Raider Anniversary arriving you can bet that it will be quite a while before Laura will be searching for the long lost artifact – PlayStation 2.

 TR Anniversary is exactly what Tomb Raider is all about!